-Any HVAC company worth their salt will be able to change out your filter as part of the routine maintenance process.
+Any HVAC company worth its salt will be able to change out your filter as part of the routine maintenance process.
 So if you have

 The drawback is if you have a cheaper filter that will need to change every 30-60 days.
 This is part of the reason we recommend the four-inch media filters that are designed to promote airflow, usually have higher MERV ratings than entry-level filters, and generally last about six months.

 Regardless, your HVAC tune-ups are a great time to handle this.